iagon-tech/proof-of-burn-cardano/docs/burn.md

 # Proof-of-burn and its applications

-The burning of cryptocurrencies and crypto tokens is sending them to a wallet that has no access key.
+The burning of cryptocurrencies and crypto tokens is sending them to a black hole address.
-That makes them irretrievable in a way that the public can verify.
+The address with no access key to retrieve funds.
+At the same time, the public can verify that a burn took place, but only by knowing a "secret": the commitment value.
 Proof-of-burn[@proof-of-burn] is a protocol proposed for assuring the burning of funds in a way that is not censorable by the middlemen.
 The burning of blockchain funds may serve to buyback the tokens and boost valuations of the remaining tokens.
 Or it may be used as a proof of commitment in blockchain protocols[@blockchain-protocols].